Thursday, December 11, 2025

 We could categorize exceptions to this general lack of extraterrestrial attention into three types of people.
 The first would be those who make space their livelihood.
 As an example, the astrophysicist Neil deGrasse Tyson likely thinks about outer space more in a day than the average person does in a year.
 He is influenced by the stars.

-Although it's not clearly defined and has no organizational centrality, astrology has been defined as a belief that the astronomical objects have a metaphysical influence on our lives and/or character.
+Astrology, while lacking clear definition or organizational centrality, is generally understood as the belief that astronomical objects exert a metaphysical influence on our lives and character.
 Some astrologers assign houses of influence to the planets and analyze their relative positions to create horoscopes - individual assessments of the astrological influence at play at any particular moment in time.
 People of power and influence sometimes believe these predictions to such an extent that disastrous decisions then follow.
 That’s astrology in its most absurd form.

-My personal opinion about astrology has been shaped by my story.
+My personal interest in astrology has been shaped by my own story.
 As a child with a vivid imagination, I loved everything related to outer space.
 Growing up without a prescribed religion, I was free to pick and choose what I wanted to believe.
 At its core, astrology is space-based, which made it cool and as it was so accepted by the culture of the time, I figured they can’t all be nuts.
 So when I eventually read works from popular astrologists, I could see clearly that I had the characteristics of a Gemini, my particular sign of birth.
-I’ll spare the reader the purported details of the mercurial Gemini character, suffice to say that this very writing reinforces one belief about gemini and communications.
+I’ll spare the reader the full list of mercurial Gemini traits, but suffice it to say that the very act of writing this long-form piece seems to reinforce the belief in Gemini's link to communication.

 I was a boy who was frequently in trouble and perhaps that was predictive of a future life of crime.
 As for the other twin, I was already starting to feel attracted to girls at that age and was looking forward to getting older and finding out more about these things called girls.
 Was I destined to have all of that disappear and become gay?
 I was suddenly much deposed to reject astrology and its fatalistic consequences.

-Over time, I recovered from my visit to the oracle of the hairdresser and its prediction of me becoming a felon or a f… another word that begins with F. At university, I came across some studies on the psychology of astrology that debunked the idea of inherent clusters of characteristics assignable to the signs of the Zodiac.
-People are very quick to believe that their signs are determinant of their character when the traits are presented in a positive way.
+Over time, I recovered from my visit to the oracle of the hairdresser and its prediction of me becoming a felon or a f… another word that begins with F. Later, at university, I found studies on the psychology of astrology that debunked the idea of inherent character clusters assignable to the signs.
+These studies highlighted how people exhibit confirmation bias, readily accepting positive traits as determinant of their character.

-It occurred to me that another way to debunk the validity of astrology would be through data analysis.
-To test the hypothesis that a certain characteristic aligns more with a particular sign, then all one would need is a large enough sample size of individuals who have that characteristic and their dates of birth.
+It occurred to me that an even more rigorous way to challenge the validity of astrology would be through data analysis.
+Specifically, I decided to test a very common astrological claim: that Geminis possess exceptional communication skills.
+To do this, all one needs is a large sample of verifiable 'great communicators' and their dates of birth.

 The Hypothesis:

-People born between May 21st and June 20th (Gemini) tend to have exceptional communication skills, leading to more of them becoming famous leaders, writers and celebrities.
+People born between May 21 and June 20 (Gemini) tend to have exceptional communication skills, leading to more of them becoming famous leaders, writers, and celebrities.

 Methodology: